 Floss offers IV sedation, because IV therapy is the gold-standard for sedation – allowing rapid onset and complete control by the doctor, resulting in increased patient safety.

 Many practices offer “sedation dentistry” in the form of oral sedatives.
-This is a valium or halcion pill that relaxes the patient.
+This is a valium or halcion pill that relaxes the client.
 However, this pales in comparison to the comfort and effectiveness of IV sedation administered with the appropriate equipment and training.

 What Parameters are Measured?